shchitaev/tinder_profiles/README.md

 # tinder_profiles

 ## Overview
 This repository contains code for the analysis of anonymized Tinder user profile data.
-The dataset primarily focuses on profiles from the Groningen region, but it may include profiles from various regions as well.
+The dataset primarily focuses on profiles from the Groningen region (NL), but it may include profiles from various regions as well.

 ## Contents
 Dataset contains features (after processing):